Observational Scaling Laws and the Predictability of Language Model Performance: Discussion and Other Applications of Observational Scaling

 \section{Discussion and Other Applications of Observational Scaling}

-Our work validates the hypothesis that there is a low-dimensional space of LM capabilities that captures their scaling behaviors and can be measured via a low-rank decomposition of existing LM benchmarks.
+Our work validates the hypothesis that there is a low-dimensional space of LM capabilities that captures their scaling behaviors and can be measured via a low-rank decomposition of existing LM benchmarks -- which interestingly connects to the item response theory in psychometrics \citep{lord2012applications} that models humans' test performance by their fundamental abilities such as general intelligence.
 While the majority of our work focuses on applications to scaling laws and predictions, we also find that the shared, low-dimensional capabilities could potentially be used as an evaluation metric and optimization target for LMs.
 We discuss some of these possibilities here.

 \paragraph*{PC-1 as a smooth capability measure with high dynamic range}